cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Deterministic Encoding

-Shallue, Woestijne, and Ulas {{SW06}} first introduced a deterministic algorithm that maps elements in F\_{q} to a curve in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
-Icart introduced yet another deterministic algorithm which maps F\_{q} to any EC where q = 2 mod 3 in time O(log^3 q) {{Icart09}}.
+Shallue and van de Woestijne {{SW06}} introduced a deterministic algorithm based on the work of Skałba {{S05}} that maps elements in F\_{q} to a curve in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
+Ulas {{U07}} described a simpler version of this map, and Brier et al. {{BCIMRT10}} gave a further simplification, which the authors call the "simplified SWU" map.

+Icart introduced another deterministic algorithm which maps F\_{q} to any curve over a field of characteristic q = 2 mod 3 in time O(log^3 q) {{Icart09}}.
+This work resulted in several extensions and generalizations, including
+{{FSV09}}, {{FT10}}, {{KLR10}}, {{F11}}, and {{CK11}}.

+Following the work of Farashahi {{F11}}, Fouque et al. {{FJT13}} describe an encoding to curves of characteristic q = 3 (mod 4) having a number of points divisible by 4.
+Bernstein et al. {{Elligator2}} optimize this encoding, and describe a related encoding that they call "Elligator 2," which applies to any curve over a field of odd characteristic having a point of order 2.
-Elligator (2) {{Elligator2}} is yet another deterministic algorithm for any odd-characteristic EC that has a point of order 2.
-Elligator2 can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.
+This includes Curve25519 and Curve448, both of which are CFRG-recommended curves {{RFC7748}}.

-However, an important caveat to all of the above deterministic encoding functions, is that none of them map injectively to the entire curve, but rather some fraction of the points.
-This makes them unable to use to directly construct a random oracle on the curve.
+An important caveat regarding all of the above deterministic encoding functions is that none of them map to the entire curve, but rather to some fraction of the points.
+This means that they cannot be used directly to construct a random oracle that outputs points on the curve.

-Brier et al. {{BCIMRT10}} proposed a couple of solutions to this problem, The first applies solely to Icart's method described above, by computing F(H0(m))
-+ F(H1(m)) for two distinct hash functions H0, H1.
+Brier et al. {{BCIMRT10}} proposed two solutions to this problem.
+The first applies solely to Icart's method described above, by computing F(H0(m)) + F(H1(m)) for two distinct hash functions H0, H1.
 The second uses a generator G, and computes F(H0(m)) + H1(m) * G. Later, Farashahi et al. {{FFSTV13}}
-showed the generality of the F(H0(m)) + F(H1(m)) method, as well as the applicability to hyperelliptic curves (not covered here).
+improved the analysis of the F(H0(m)) + F(H1(m)) method, showing that this method applies to essentially all deterministic encodings to both elliptic and hyperelliptic curves (which are not covered in this document).
+Tibouchi and Kim {{TK17}} further refine the analysis and describe additional opportunities for optimization.

 # Try-and-Increment Method {#try}